GirishVerm/cuda-kernels/SETUP.md

 5. Profile with Nsight Compute (optional)
 6. Push to GitHub with results

-## 🎓 For NVIDIA Interview
+## For NVIDIA Interview

 This project demonstrates:
-- ✅ CUDA programming expertise
+- CUDA programming expertise
-- ✅ GPU memory hierarchy optimization
+- GPU memory hierarchy optimization
-- ✅ PyTorch C++ extension development
+- PyTorch C++ extension development
-- ✅ Performance benchmarking and profiling
+- Performance benchmarking and profiling
-- ✅ Knowledge of FlashAttention algorithm
+- Knowledge of FlashAttention algorithm
-- ✅ Production-quality code
+- Production-quality code

+**Note on GTX 1650 Ti:** While this is an entry-level GPU, the code demonstrates the same optimization principles that scale to high-end GPUs.
+The implementation quality and understanding of GPU architecture matters more than absolute performance numbers.

 Key talking points:
 - "Implemented progressive optimizations: naive → tiled → flash"